How Does Debt Settlement Affect Your Credit Score?

 READ MORE: Debt settlement — Is it the cheapest way to get out of debt?

 Creditors will not settle current debts, particularly if you’ve made your payments on time.
-You want to settle debts that are already seriously past due or have been turned over to debt collectors.
+You want to settle unsecured debts that are already seriously past due or have been turned over to debt collectors.

 READ MORE: Debt settlement qualifications